mjambon/jobqueue/README.md

 A process is created by a call to `fork()`, allowing the child process to inherit all the data it needs from its parent without complications.
-Only the result of its execution is serialized, which is done with the `Marshal` module, and passed to the parent process using a pipe.
+Only the result of its execution is serialized, which is done with the `Marshal` module, and passed back to the parent process using a pipe.

 Concurrency is managed with the `Lwt` library.